f5devcentral/f5-rseries-training/docs/rseries_multitenancy.rst

 Each rSeries appliance has an overall amount of memory for the appliance, and the F5OS layer will take a portion of RAM leaving the rest for use by tenants.
 Below is the amount of memory used by F5OS on each of the rSeries appliances.
 The table also displays the total minimum amount of RAM allocated using the recommended values, and how much extra RAM is available for tenants beyond the recommended values.

 Using the minimum Recommended values per tenant ~129GB of RAM will be allocated for the r19000 Series tenants, leaving ~102GB of additional RAM.
 You may over-allocate RAM to any tenant until the extra  all 231GB RAM is depleted.
 The toal amount of RAM available for tenants is different on the r10000 vs. the r5000 appliances.
-And because the x600 and x800 models have less vCPU's avilable for tenants, there is more RAM to spread as the default value will use less of the overall RAM.
+And because the x600 and x800 models have less vCPUs avilable for tenants, there is more RAM to spread as the default value will use less of the overall RAM.
 There is a formula for figuring out the minimum amount of RAM a particular tenant size will receive using the recommended values:

 **min-memory = (3.5 * 1024 * vcpu-cores-per-node) + 512**